team-ethernet/contiki/apps/senml/README.md

 # senml app
 The senml app is an API for creating SenML messages in JSON or CBOR format.
 It handles the formatting of the SenML pack conforming to [RFC 8428](https://tools.ietf.org/html/rfc8428).
+It can also be used to create SenSML messages.

 ## Project code needs